elboletaire/tabbedcontent/readme.md

 When the plugin initializes it searches for `errorSelector` inside tabs content, opening the first tab containing it.

+> **Note** that this only works when there's no hash present in the url.
+If a hash is present its tab will be opened.

 ### Callbacks
 jQuery TabbedContent has two callbacks that may be util to you: `onInit` and `onSwitch`.